ceph/ceph/doc/dev/cephfs-snapshots.rst

 Creating a snapshot
 -------------------
-Before testing the cephfs snapshot function, you have to enable the setting "allow_new_snaps".
+Because CephFS snapshot currently is an experimental feature, we are supposed to enable it explicitly by the command below before testing.

 .. code::